Admission to the bar in the United States: Patent practice

 Persons wishing to prosecute patent applications (i.e., represent clients in the process of obtaining a patent) must first pass the USPTO registration examination, frequently referred to as the "patent bar."
 Detailed information about applying for the registration examination is available in the USPTO's General Requirements Bulletin.
 Although only registered patent attorneys or patent agents can prosecute patent applications in the USPTO, passing the patent bar is not necessary to advise clients on patent infringement, to litigate patent issues in court, or to prosecute trademark applications.

-A J.D. degree is not required to sit for the patent bar.
+A J.D. degree is not required to sit for the patent bar, but a science or engineering degree is required.
 Lawyers who pass the patent bar exam may refer to themselves as a patent attorney (rules of legal ethics prohibit lawyers from using the title "patent attorney" unless they are admitted to practice before the USPTO).
 While patent lawyers have a relevant four-year degree and many have graduate technical degrees, patent litigation attorneys do not have to be patent attorneys, although some are.
 On the other hand, non-lawyers who pass the patent bar are referred to as "patent agents."
 Patent agents may not hold themselves out as licensed attorneys.

 Applicants must have U.S. citizenship, permanent residency (a Green Card), or a valid work visa for a patent-related job.
 An applicant on a work visa, upon passing the exam, is only given "limited recognition" to perform work for the employer listed on the work visa.
 Only U.S. citizens can maintain their registration in the patent bar while they are working outside the United States.
 Additionally, the USPTO requires that applicants to the patent bar have earned a bachelor's degree.
 Applicants are categorized as having earned an accredited "bachelor's degree in a recognized technical subject" (category A), having earned a "bachelor's degree in another subject" with sufficient credits to qualify for the exam (category B), or having "practical engineering or scientific experience" (category C).

 Applicants in "category A" must have an engineering or "hard science" degree in a field listed in the General Requirements Bulletin.
 Note that the degree field as shown on the diploma must be exactly as it appears on the list; for example, "aerospace engineering" does not qualify under category A, while "aeronautical engineering" does.
 A computer science degree is accepted under "category A" as long as it is received from an Accreditation Board for Engineering and Technology (ABET)-accredited or CSAB-accredited program.